top of page

 Not afraid of the vet or of getting shots!

+We also help dogs and puppies, cats and kittens from Helping Hands for Hounds of Honduras by providing supplies.
 We're very grateful to Dr M (based in New Mexico), who donated medicines to our AKI Partner Organizations, many of which went to Helping Hands for Hounds of Honduras.

 Without Pilar's vet, Orlando, HHHH wouldn't be able to help so many, especially the older, handicapped dogs and cats who have spent their lives at the Sanctuary.
 Besides using the donated meds for Sanctuary animals, Pilar re-donated some to Orlando, who is also a big animal rescuer and helps many low income families by providing vet care at reduced cost.